claresudbery/clare-wiki-ably/pages/organising/tips/tech/apple.md

 permalink: /pages/organising/tips/tech/Apple-Macs-and-iOS
 ---

-# iOS
+## iOS

-## Text manipulation in iOS 13
+### Text manipulation in iOS 13

-- [Text manipulation in iOS 13](https://ios.gadgethacks.com/how-to/ios-13-changes-way-you-navigate-edit-text-heres-place-cursor-make-selections-perform-edits-more-0203292/) (moving cursor around, selecting and highlighting text etc)
+- Long explanation of all the things (moving cursor around, selecting and highlighting text etc): [Text manipulation in iOS 13](https://ios.gadgethacks.com/how-to/ios-13-changes-way-you-navigate-edit-text-heres-place-cursor-make-selections-perform-edits-more-0203292/)
     - Short summary of what worked best for me:
         - Select a word: double-tap
         - Select all: tap then tap again